9 Heteroskedasticity

 • What happens to OLS estimates when heteroskedasticity is present?

-• How does heteroskedasticity affect our hypothesis tests?
+• How does heteroskedasticity affect hypothesis tests?

 • What are heteroskedasticity-robust standard errors and when should we use them?